benmvp/url-lib/README.md

 ## API

 - [`getCacheDefeatStr`](docs/getCacheDefeatStr.md) - Returns a string value (generated using the time and a random number) that can be used as a query parameter value to cause a URL to be unique in order to defeat caching.
+- [`parseQuery`](docs/parseQuery.md) - Parses query parameters from a string, returning the query parameters as an object.

 ## Polyfills needed to support older browsers